Skip to main content

 spack install {module_name} %gcc@12.3.0

-The compiler part isn't strictly necessary, so you can ignore if you like, but it does make formatting the module list a bit more straightforward so we still recommend it.
-We also found that the gcc@11 that came pre-installed on flight didn't have fortran compilers installed so a fresh compiler install was necessary for MPI, though your mileage may vary.
+The compiler part isn't strictly necessary, so it can be ignored, but it does make formatting the module list a bit more straightforward so we still recommend it.
+We also found that the gcc@11 that came pre-installed on Flight didn't have Fortran compilers installed, so a fresh compiler install was necessary for MPI, though your mileage may vary.

 Formatting the module list